minvws/nl-kat-mula/docs/proposal.md

 **Input**

+Describes how we get initial state of the scheduler system, and how we add, update, delete objects.

 * The input of new jobs can be done by 2 processes:

   1. Cold start; in order to make sure that we are current and we have